 CBD Oil Use – General Information

 In the Greek market, many cannabidiol products contain CBD in different percentages depending on personal taste and goal.
 Indicatively, we refer to some product categories, while further information you will find in the section “Learn about Cannabidiol- How to use CBD”.

 - CBD Cannabis Flowers

 Despite the WHO report about CBD as a non-toxic substance and its safety profile, it can have side effects in some cases.
 Therefore, they are not permanent but temporary and vanish quickly.
 We should underline that if you are under medical prescription, consult your physician before using cannabidiol to achieve the desired result.
-We refer to some side effects: fatigue, cotton-mouth, dizziness, appetite or weight fluctuations, and diarrhea.
-The symptoms stop when we decrease the dosage, switch product to another with a different cannabinoid profile, or cease the consumption if we take other medication.
+We refer to some side effects: fatigue, cotton mouth, dizziness, appetite or weight fluctuations, and diarrhea.
+The symptoms stop when we decrease the dosage, switch the product to another with a different cannabinoid profile, or cease the consumption if we take other medication.